telekom/testerra-xray-connector/README.md

-# Testerra X-Ray Connector
+# X-Ray Connector

-This module for Testerra provides a simple synchronization service for JIRA X-Ray plugin.
+This module provides a simple synchronization service for JIRA X-Ray plugin.
-It will register automatically by using Testerra `ModuleHook`, but you have to provide a valid property file and concrete implementations of interfaces for its usage.
+It will register automatically by using `ModuleHook`, but you have to provide a valid property file and concrete implementations of interfaces for its usage.

 ----